loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/13-time-summary_en.md

 **Uniqueness**: Time scale is unique up to affine transformation

-**Insight**: Time is not a priori, but extracted from scattering data!
+**Insight**: Time might not be a priori, but extracted from scattering data!

 ### Article 5: Geometric Times